deanward81/bakedbean.org.uk/content/posts/2018-11-nfig-and-netcore.md

 ## Some Implementation Details

 You might be asking why we didn't implement .NET Core's `IConfigurationSource` and `IConfigurationProvider` interfaces and integrate at a lower level into the configuration subsystem...
+We explicitly decided not to do so because NFig manages the lifetime and persistence itself.
+If we implemented the configuration interfaces we'd need to expose our configuration values as an `IDictionary<string, string>` and allow .NET Core to manage the binding of those values to strongly-typed classes.
+NFig does all of this for us:

+ - it instantiates the settings classes and re-creates them whenever they change
+ - it marshals configuration values from strings to their actual types and back again

+ In short, we really don't need to hook into the framework at such a low-level and hooking into `IOptions` is sufficient for our needs.
+That said, we've had to make some adjustments to how the Options framework works by default.

+ ## Summary

+ We've successfully integrated NFig into our .NET Core applications

 [NFig List]: /img/nfig-and-netcore-1.png "NFig List View"
 [NFig Setting]: /img/nfig-and-netcore-2.png "NFig Setting View"